Equatoria: Languages

-Culture and music
+Culture

-Due to the many years of the civil war, the Equatorian culture is heavily influenced by the countries neighboring Equatoria and hosting Equatorians.
-Many Equatorians fled to Ethiopia, Kenya, Uganda, The Democratic Republic of the Congo, The Central African Republic, Sudan, United States, Canada, United Kingdom, Australia and Europe, where they interacted with the nationals and learnt their languages and culture.
+Due to many years of civil war, the Equatorian culture is heavily influenced by the countries neighboring Equatoria and hosting Equatorians.
+Many Equatorians fled to Ethiopia, Kenya, Uganda, the Democratic Republic of the Congo, the Central African Republic, Sudan, the United States, Canada, the United Kingdom, Australia and Europe, where they interacted with the nationals and learnt their languages and culture.
 For most of those who remained in the country, or went North to Sudan and Egypt, they greatly assimilated Arabic culture.

 Most Equatorians kept the core of their culture even while in exile and diaspora.
 Traditionally, culture is highly upheld and a great focus is given to knowing one's origin and dialect.
-Although the common languages spoken in Equatoria are Juba Arabic/Arabi Juba and English, Lingala and Kiswahili is being introduced to the population to improve the country's relations with its East African neighbors.
-Many music artists from Equatoria use English, Lingala, Kiswahili, Arabi Juba (Arabic Creole), their language or dialect or a mix of all.
+Although the common languages spoken in Equatoria are Juba Arabic/Arabi Juba and English, Lingala and Kiswahili are being introduced to the population to improve the country's relations with its East African neighbors.
+Many musicians from Equatoria use English, Lingala, Kiswahili, Arabi Juba (Arabic Creole), their language or dialect or a mix of all.
 Popular artists sing Afro-beat, R&B, and zouk.
 Dynamiq is popular for his reggae.

+History

 Early history

-In the 19th century, Egypt had control of Sudan and established the Equatoria province to further control its interests over the Nile River.
-Equatoria was established by British explorer Sir Samuel Baker in 1870.
-Baker was sent by Egyptian authorities to establish trading posts along the White Nile and Gondokoro (Gondu kuru, means "difficult to dig", in Bari), a trading center located on the east bank of the White Nile in Southern Sudan.
+In the 19th century, Egypt controlled Sudan and established the Equatoria province to further control its interests over the Nile.
+The Egyptian authorities selected British explorer Sir Samuel Baker to establish Equatoria for them, which he did in 1870.
+Baker was instructed to establish trading posts along the White Nile and Gondokoro (Gondu kuru, means "difficult to dig", in Bari), a trading center located on the east bank of the White Nile in Southern Sudan.
 Gondokoro was an important center since it was located within a few kilometres from the cutoff point of navigability of the Nile from Khartoum.
 It is presently located near the city of Juba in Equatoria.

 Baker's attempt to create additional trading posts and control Equatoria was unsuccessful because villages surrounding Gondokoro were frequently bypassed by Arab invaders who wanted to impose their culture and way of life on the people.
-King Gbudwe who ruled Western part of Equatoria at the time as The King of Azande Kingdom despised the Arab culture and way of life and encouraged the tribes to resist the invaders and protect their African culture and their way of life.
-The invaders were met with such stiff resistance from Equatorian tribes such as the Azande, Bari, Lokoya, Otuho, and Pari.
+King Gbudwe who ruled the western part of Equatoria at the time as The King of Azande Kingdom despised the Arab culture and way of life and encouraged the tribes to resist the invaders and protect their African culture and their way of life.
+The invaders were met with stiff resistance from Equatorian tribes such as the Azande, Bari, Lokoya, Otuho, and Pari.

 At the end of Baker's service as governor, British general Charles George Gordon was appointed governor of Sudan.
 Gordon took over in 1874 and administered the region until 1876.
 He was more successful in creating additional trading posts in the area.
 In 1876, Gordon's views clashed with those of the Egyptian governor of Khartoum forcing him to go back to London.